Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Technical aspects of operating SST-1M telescopes at the SWGO site

-For safety reasons, the SST-1M operates at wind speeds below 50\,km/h.
-At higher wind speeds, the telescope must be stowed in its parking position, where it can withstand gusts of up to 150\,km/h.
+A high wind speed on the site can, in addition to operating restrictions, also influence the durability of the mirror segments.
 The use of back-coated mirror technologies introduced in Ref.~\citep{back_coated} will mitigate substantially the progressive loss of the mirror reflectivity that is caused by the impact of small dust particles carried by high-velocity winds, despite it will reduce slightly the overall optical efficiency.

-A stable 3-phase $400\,\mathrm{V}$ AC power supply is required to run the telescope's motors, cooling units, and electronic subsystems.
-High-speed data transfer for event acquisition slow-control communication has to be provided through an optical fiber connection.
-The core IT infrastructure comprises network switches, camera servers, and processing servers for on-site data analysis and preliminary data archiving.
-These systems will be consolidated within a single 42 U server rack housed in a temperature-controlled enclosure adjacent to the primary SWGO IT facilities.
-The total power consumption is defined by the IT system and the telescope system itself.
+An adequate source of electricity must be present on site.
 The IT system requires a constant power consumption of 1\,kW, which is independent of the number of telescopes.
 For a single SST-1M telescope, the power demand is estimated at 2\,kW in standby mode and approximately 4\,kW during operation, with a peak instantaneous power level of up to 8.5\,kW.
 Assuming a daily duty cycle of 14 hours in standby and 10 hours in operation, the resulting average daily energy consumption is approximately 70\,kWh.

 Another critical operational aspect is the required data transfer rate and storage capacity.
 A single SST-1M telescope stores approximately 500 GB per observation night, whereas the daily data volume recorded by a WCD array is about 2.5 TB according to Ref.~\citep{LHAASO:2024kbg}.
 Given that IACTs cannot operate every night, they account for an additional data-handling capacity of approximately 10\% per telescope.